Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography

 Comparing our results to those of \cite{BON21}, we generally find narrower distributions and consistent findings.
 The main discrepancy lies in the $\log{M_{min}}$ distributions for bin 4, where the values obtained in the "base case" are lower.
 Additionally, some subtle distinctions can be observed in the opposite trends of the $\alpha$ distributions for bin 2, although it should be noted that $\alpha$ is not constrained in either case.

 Figure \ref{fig:cosmo_comp_tomo_notomo} presents the estimated cosmological parameters for the "base case" represented by the blue curves.
-The marginalised distributions exhibit peaks at 0.14 for $\Omega_M$ and 0.90 for $\sigma_8$.
-The results from the non-tomographic analysis in paper II and the tomographic analysis by \citet{BON21} are also displayed in red and green, respectively.
+The marginalised distributions exhibit peaks at 0.16 for $\Omega_M$ and 0.70 for $\sigma_8$.
+The results from the non-tomographic analysis in Paper I and the tomographic analysis by \citet{BON21} are also displayed in red and green, respectively.
 The impact of the new methodology, particularly the reduction in measurement uncertainties, is evident for $\Omega_M$, as indicated by the significantly narrower posterior distributions compared to the results obtained by \citet{BON21}.
 However, it is noteworthy that there is a preference for lower values of $\Omega_M$, with the posterior distributions deviating considerably from the standard model.
 This issue will be further explored in the subsequent subsection.

-Regarding $\sigma_8$, there is good agreement between the tomographic results, with the newer analysis exhibiting a slightly narrower posterior distribution.
+Regarding $\sigma_8$, there is also a preference for lower values, with the newer analysis exhibiting a slightly narrower posterior distribution.
 The higher value observed in the non-tomographic case is consistent with the comparison between the non-tomographic results from \cite{GON21} and the tomographic analysis by \cite{BON21}.
 Notably, the parameter $h$ remains unconstrained in all three cases.